 At that stage the prayer activity intensified with prayer meetings on Saturday mornings, and Sunday afternoon services focusing on prayer.

 In 1985 the church then relocated to Hlengiwe Secondary School due to rapid numerical growth.
 Youth meetings were introduced, youth camps, banquets etc. Leaders emerged amongst the young people.
 Focus on the family teachings were instituted and activities started growing.
 That year concluded with a first anniversary celebration at Eyethu Cinema.

 As the church continued growing further, the board of the church then had to decide to move to a bigger venue.
 Jabavu Home Makers Festival Ground became the only alternative venue within the radius in which the church had circulated since its inception.
 The first service was held on the 1st of June 1986.
 It was in this same year that Pastor Kenny Makopo left to establish a church in Garankuwa.
 On the administrative side, the church moved its offices from House No.8 Rockville to Dube Shopping Complex.
 In that year we lost two of our youth leaders in an unfortunate and mysterious accident.
 At that stage the church went through many attacks – there were false rumours spread about the church and some of our member’s lives were threatened.

 The move to Home Makers brought with it hard work and the need for resilience and toughness.
 From 1986 the church went through different seasons, more leaders emerged, the then young Bishop Mosa Sono got married to Pastor Gege Sono.
 The church started learning more about its social responsibility and thus established the Community Outreach Department and Missions Department.
 By God’s grace the church then moved into its self-financed facility in Pimville Zone 1 on the 28th October 2001.

-To date, Grace Bible Church continues to grow and is willing to venture into new territories.
+To date, Grace Bible Church has grown from being a one campus ministry, and now has branches spread across South Africa and is willing to venture into new territories.